 Malus, crabapples, Zones 4-7.
 These flowering trees are star performers in the spring landscape.
 Few trees rival them for density of bloom, and they have the added bonus of beautiful, colorful fruit in the fall that attracts birds.
 Their drawback, however, is that they are susceptible to a number of diseases and pests, such as cankers, fireblight, cedar-apple rust, scale, borers, aphids and Japanese beetles to name a few.
 Fortunately, varieties have been developed that are resistant to some of these problems.
 Some of the most resistant include M. sargentii. with red buds that open to white; 'Adirondack' also with red buds opening to white; 'Dolgo' white; 'Indian Summer,' rose red; and 'Prairifire' with red buds opening to pink.

 Malus sargentii, Sargent crabapple, Zones 4-7.
 Sargent crabapple has red buds that open to white clouds in April.
-This one at Winterthur.
+This magnificent one is at Winterthur.

 Prunus cerasifera, purpleleaf plum, Zones 5-8.
 One of the earliest trees to bloom in spring, purpleleaf plums produce clouds of pale pink flowers that seem to go by very quickly followed by dark purple leaves.
 Be careful when locating this ornamental, however, because the early flowers attract early bees so it's not a good choice near a children's play area --or near a driveway where the fruit can make a mess.
 Cultivars include 'Atropurpurea,' 'Newport,' and 'Thundercloud' (shown below).